arjunvijayanup/chess-dnn-alpha-beta/README.md

 - **Neural evaluation** in TensorFlow/Keras using a **782‑dimensional** position encoding.
 - **Incremental feature updates**: reuse parent features and update only what changed after a move.
 - **Batch inference** with a cached prediction graph for minimal overhead inside the search loop.
+- **Transposition table (TT)**: per-position cache to prevent redundant evaluation of positions and aid pruning.
-- **Move ordering**: Transposition table (TT) move first, then captures, killer moves, and history‑boosted quiets.
+- **Move ordering**: promotion move first, then captures, killer moves, and history‑boosted quiets.
 - **Draw detection** implemented in the engine: threefold repetition, fifty‑move rule, insufficient material.
 - **Pygame UI** to play Human/AI/Stockfish; **Stockfish** wired via `python-chess`.